 Mr. Klassen has a BS and MS from VA Tech, as well as graduate work toward an MBA at Maryland.
 Mr. Klassen enjoys mentoring, recumbent cycling (tours and day rides) and bodybuilding.

-All Mr. Klassen’s three (married) children (architects and engineers) and sister (public speaker)have Spinocerebellar Ataxia, though Mr. Klassen is the only one symptomatic at this time.
-Mr.Klassen is pursuing a medical cure through CRD; leading the way for a cure for his family and the world.
+Having received a diagnosis of Spinocerebellar Ataxia that not only impacts him, but several members of his family, Mr.Klassen is pursuing a medical cure for the disease through CRD; leading the way for a cure for his family and the world.

 Keven Lin is the founder of Lin Capital Management, a technology-focused partnership.
 Prior to that, he has launched and worked for various internet startups, and as a computational biologist at BC Genome Science Centre.
 He attended University of Waterloo with a BMath in Computer Science.